openblockchains/awesome-diem/README.md

 > Libra's mission is to enable a simple global currency and financial infrastructure that empowers billions of people.
 >
 > This document outlines our plans for a new decentralized blockchain, a low-volatility cryptocurrency,
-> and a contract platform that together aim to create a new opportunity for responsible financial services innovation...
+> and a contract platform that together aim to create a new opportunity for responsible financial services innovation.

+## Currency / Money

+> Libra's goal: A stable cryptocurrency built on a secure and stable open-source blockchain,
+> backed by a reserve of real assets, and governed by an independent association.
 >
-> Libra's goal: A stable [crypto] currency built on a secure and stable open-source blockchain,
-> backed by a reserve of real assets, and governed by an independent association.

-## Currency / Money
+> (Source: Libra White Paper)

 Libra is a stable coin backed by a basket of (four?) currencies (USD, EURO, GBP, JPY), and US Treasury securities in an attempt to avoid volatility (and speculation).